How to Make Potstickers

 Potstickers are one of the classics in Chinese cuisine.
-They also make a wonderful, healthy freezer meal for a whole family.
+They also make a wonderful, healthy freezer meal for the whole family.
 Here’s a step-by-step guide to homemade potstickers.

 You can’t disregard potstickers when you consider the classics of Chinese food.
-Take the juicy and flavorful fillings, and the soft skin on the top and crispy skin at the bottom… Add an authentic Chinese dipping sauce, and they just shoot up to the top of the list.
+Take the juicy and flavorful fillings, the soft skin on the top, and the crispy skin at the bottom… Add an authentic Chinese dipping sauce, and they just shoot up to the top of the list.
 Don’t you agree?

 How to Make Potstickers at Home